-Best time to travel to Cambodia
+When is the best time to travel to Cambodia?

 The geographic alignments of the country of Cambodia indicates 13° 00' N and its climate is considered as tropical.
 The six-month rainy season from May to October is followed by the cool season, from November to February and the hot season from March to April.